 The ABA Law Student Division Assembly is the voice of law students in the ABA.
-It is comprised of two official voting delegates from each ABA accredited law school:
+It is comprised of:

 The Assembly meets once a year at the ABA Law Student Division Annual Meeting where it debates resolutions and votes on elected Division board positions.